hukl/ees/Readme.md

 written.
 This little helper will make it easy and fast to spawn new projects, apps and behaviours so you can focus on the coding part.

+It follows the principle of convention over configuration by setting everything up with reasonable defaults.

 ## Installation

 ```